 - Babies may be more vulnerable to colds during winter when indoor heating dries nasal passages.

 - Your baby can contract a cold by coming into contact with someone carrying a cold virus, such as older siblings or their playmates, or by putting toys that have been played with by other children who could be carrying a cold virus into his mouth.

 Signs that your baby might have a cold

 - Clear nasal discharge that gradually thickens or turns green over a few days

 - A low-grade fever (not exceeding 101 ºF) during the first 48 hours that symptoms occur

 - Keep your baby’s nasal passage as clear as possible, wiping away visible mucous.
 If you’re wiping your baby’s nose frequently, make sure to moisturize the nostril area to prevent soreness.

 - Ask your doctor about saline solutions or use a syringe to suction out the mucous.

-- Provide fluids, which will thin the mucus in your baby’s nasal passage (consult Babble’s feeding guide for general recommendations for your baby’s daily liquids).
+- Provide fluids, which will thin the mucus in your baby’s nasal passage.
 Doctors don’t recommend giving water to babies younger than 6 months, but after that, some sips of water in addition to your baby’s regular breast milk or formula diet can help her stay hydrated.
 If you are still breastfeeding, continue to do so (remember breast milk gives your baby’s immune system a boost).

 - Keep your baby in a warm, humid environment.
 You can use a humidifier in her room or sit with her in the bathroom with the hot water running.
 The steamy atmosphere can help clear nasal passages.